HOW IS MEZCAL DIFFERENT TO TEQUILA?

 The reason Mezcaleros stick to this inefficient method is because of the complex waxes and oils contained in the fibres.
 These oils continue to be released throughout the production process, and ultimately are responsible for the luscious thick mouthfeel of the final distillate.
 Their exclusion would reduce prices, but would rob mezcal of one of its finest qualities.

 As well as being a reference to the artisans who produce traditional mezcal, “artesanal” is also a legal category regulated by the Mezcal Regulation Council - the CRM.
 To help customers differentiate between styles and scales of mezcal production the CRM delineate three sub-categories: “Mezcal” – which can be mass produced with full access to modern distillation equipment including pressure cookers, diffusers, cultivated yeasts, and continuous stills.
 “Mezcal Artesanal” – made using the traditional methods of pit ovens, tahona or hand milling, natural fermentation (including fibres), and copper alembics.
 And “Mezcal Ancestral” – using the same traditional method but finished in clay pot stills.
 Given its similarity to other modern spirits, industrial “mezcal” is a significantly less interesting category.
-The majority of mezcals found outside of Mexico are either artesanal or ancestral; and these are what all the fuss is about.
+Artesanal and ancestral mezcals are where it’s at.

 I expect there’s a law against me promoting a 48% ABV spirit as a health food.
 But there are a couple of features which suggest that Pensador is less un-healthy than other spirits.